PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 ## Machine Learning {#sec:ml}

-Another eminent movement in IT is Machine Learning which helped AI to a new hype and opened several new possibilities and improvements to software development.
-In the meantime Machine Learning has become one of the most important tools when it comes to Artifical Intelligence.
+Another eminent movement in IT is Machine Learning, which helped AI to a new hype and opened several new possibilities and improvements to software development.
+Because of the exponential growth of computation power and data, Machine Learning has become one of the most important tools when it comes to Artifical Intelligence.

-The advantage of Machine Learning compared to traditional software development is, that it eliminates the need to write the code by yourself.
-Instead the developer has to enter some input data to the Machine Learning system.
+The advantage of Machine Learning compared to traditional software development is, that it eliminates the need to write the code by oneself.
+Instead, the developer enters some input data to the Machine Learning system.
 This system then figures out mathematical functions, which describes the given collection of data points best.
-The process of finding these function is called Machine Learning and the resulting function is mostly referred to as model.
+The process of finding these function is called Machine Learning, and the resulting function is mostly referred to as model.

-This results in a system, which continuosly improves the more data it is fed with, because this leads to a more accurate function.
-Based on this assumption Tom Mitchell defined Machine Learning in 1997 as follows:
+This results in a system, which continuously improves the more data it is fed with because this leads to a more accurate function.
+Based on this assumption, Tom Mitchell defined Machine Learning in 1997 as follows:

 \newtheorem{definition}{Definition}

 \begin{definition}

-A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at task in T, as measured by P, improves with experience E. [@Mitchell:1997:ML:541177]
+A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at task in T, as measured by P, improves with experience E.

-\end{definition}
+\end{definition}[@Mitchell:1997:ML:541177]

-This means, that a computer program learns if it is improving its performance at some task through experience.
-This experience could be input data like pictures of trees, with which it gets trained with the task to identiy those trees on that picture.
+This definition means that a computer program learns if it is improving its performance at some task through experience.
+This experience could be input data like pictures of trees, with which it gets trained with the task to identify those trees on that picture.

 ### Tasks

-For fullfilling such a task it is necessary to define this task before.
-This definition is oriented to the book "Deep Learning" by Ian Goodfellow, Yoshua Bengio and Aaron Courville. [@Goodfellow-et-al-2016]
+For fulfilling such a task, it is necessary to define this task before.
+This definition is oriented to the book "Deep Learning" by Ian Goodfellow, Yoshua Bengio, and Aaron Courville. [@Goodfellow-et-al-2016]

-In general tasks are described in terms of how the Machine Learning system should process an example.
+In general, tasks are described in terms of how the Machine Learning system should process an example.
 An example is a collection of quantitative measurements, called features.
 This set can be written as a vector $x \in \mathbb{R}^n$ with each $x_i$ being one of the features.

 The most important and most common tasks in computer science are